Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

 KeyVaultCertificates.refreshCertsInfo();
 ```

-### File-System certificates
+### Specific path certificates
-This starter also allows you to load the certificate in the file system as
+This starter also allows you to load the certificate in the specific path as
 trusted certificates if following property is configured.

 ```yaml